MySuper: MySuper fees

 In addition, trustees may charge fees for certain member‑specific costs initiated by the member or a court; for example, account splitting following a family law decision.

 All fees charged for MySuper products must be able to be included under these standard descriptions.
 This will make it simpler for members to understand what they pay and to compare fees against other MySuper products.

 MySuper insurance

-MySuper products are required to offer a standard, default level of life and total and permanent disability (TPD) insurance.
+MySuper products are required to offer a standard, default level of life and total and permanent disability insurance.
 Members of MySuper products are able to opt-out of the insurance, or increase or decrease their insurance cover (if offered by the trustee) without having to leave the MySuper product.

 There may be particular factors at a workplace level that influence the appropriate level and structure of insurance for employees at that workplace.
 Therefore, within a MySuper product, it is possible for the standard insurance cover to be replaced by a default insurance strategy tailored to meet the specific requirements of the employees of a particular employer.